-After a large earthquake or other disaster, it is likely that many streets will be impassible.
-This will make fire fighting and other emergency response actions more difficult, hinder the movement of people, and interfere with debris removal and other short-term recovery activities.
-In order to support post disaster transportation movement, the Department of Public Works has developed priority routes for opening during an emergency or disaster.
-These routes include routes which connect fire and police stations, hospitals, and other critical facilities; routes to emergency drinking water distribution sites and City shelters; and routes to staging areas for Disaster Service work around the city.
+After a large earthquake or other disaster, it is likely that many streets will be impassable.
+This will make firefighting and other emergency response actions more difficult, hinder the movement of people, and interfere with debris removal and other short-term recovery activities.
+In order to support post-disaster transportation movement, Public Works has developed priority routes for opening during an emergency or disaster.
+These routes include routes which connect fire and police stations, hospitals, and other critical facilities; routes to emergency drinking water distribution sites and City shelters; and routes to staging areas for disaster service work around the City.
 These routes enable the necessary clearance width for emergency vehicles and support trucks, and have been prioritized for debris clearance immediately following a disaster.

-The City should ensure that the regional sequence of clearance activities is coordinated to connect with these priority routes, and that the route openings are well timed to synch with the opening of bridges and regional highways.
-This coordination can be directed using information from the Transportation Management Center (TMC) staffed by Caltrans, the California Highway Patrol and the MTC, and specifically from its Emergency Resource Center (ERC) which was created for procedural disaster management.
+The City should ensure that the regional sequence of clearance activities is coordinated to connect with these priority routes, and that the route openings are well-timed to sync with the opening of bridges and regional highways.
+This coordination can be directed using information from the Transportation Management Center (TMC) staffed by Caltrans, California Highway Patrol, and MTC, specifically its Emergency Operations Center (EOC) which was created for procedural disaster management.
+In addition, the Regional Emergency Operations Center (REOC) Transportation Branch will distribute a transportation service plan which shall include information related to regional evacuation and route openings.
+For Caltrans District 4, the EOC is activated to serve as the central location to manage and coordinate responses to major incidents/disasters affecting State transportation facilities.

 POLICY 4.2.5.
-Utilize the City's and region's bus and rail transit network to facilitate response and recovery during and after a disaster.
+Utilize the City's and region's transit network to facilitate response and recovery during and after a disaster.

-The transit network will be a critical component of response during a disaster.
-Dependence on cars will not work well in a state of emergency.
-The City's vehicular network is limited by bridges and freeways with little redundancy.
-Damage caused by the event to roadway networks, security considerations, and traffic control may restrict private automobile use for months after the event.
-And transit is a necessary part of the Bay Area's movement.
-Many workers living outside of the city rely on transit to get to their jobs, making regional transit a pivotal part of the local economy.
+The transit network-bus, rail, freight rail, transit, ferry, and air-will be a critical component of response during a disaster.
+As dependence on cars will not work well in a state of emergency, the transit network will be a critical component of response during a disaster.
+The City's vehicular network is limited by bridges and freeways with little redundancy; damage caused by the event to roadway networks, security considerations, and traffic control may require the restriction of private automobile use for months after the event.
+As of 2022, one in five residents in San Francisco does not have access to a personal vehicle and will require public transportation to access essential services.
+The transit network provides safe and efficient use of resources and is capable of moving significant numbers of people and equipment with relatively few resources.
+The San Francisco Municipal Transportation Agency has emergency reserves of fuel and is able to continue operations even when the region faces significant disruption.

-Transit should be used in emergency situations to move emergency workers to sites, to deliver equipment, and for communications.
-Evacuation plans should incorporate public transportation to efficiently evacuate people who do not have access to cars, and include clear methods to convey information about evacuation possibilities in advance and at the time of disaster.
-Immediately following a disaster, the City should utilize its transit network to restore the City's mobility-to help bring significant numbers of evacuees back to their neighborhoods, to move daily workers to jobs, and to resume day-to-day life, as soon as possible.
-Coordinated transit, ferry and bus services can be used to provide long-range links across counties.
-Temporary transportation improvements such as limited stop buses, bus-only routes and the addition of HOV lanes may help relieve overtaxed freeway segments.
-And clear conveyance of route information and service maps can help connect riders to services.
+Transit may be used in emergency situations to move emergency workers and deliver equipment to sites.
+Evacuation plans should incorporate public transportation to efficiently evacuate people quickly and efficiently without snarling roadways and impeding emergency operations.

+Immediately following a disaster, the City should utilize its transit network to restore mobility-to help bring evacuees back to their neighborhoods, to move daily workers to jobs, and to resume day-to-day life.
+Coordinated transit services can be used to provide long-range links across counties.
+Additional temporary transportation improvements such as limited stop buses, bus-only lanes, and the addition of high-occupancy vehicle lanes may help relieve overtaxed freeway segments.
+The clear conveyance of route information and service maps, such as real-time road safety conditions and available public transit options, can help connect riders to services.